ovh/docs/pages/cloud/nutanix/02-available-services/guide.de-de.md

 Hosted Private Cloud powered by Nutanix offers two licence packs:

 - **Nutanix Standard Pack**
-- **Nutanix Advanced Pack** includes licences and services from the **Nutanix Standard Pack**, plus additional licences and services to support more advanced uses such as higher-performance replication, advanced data encryption capabilities, and Disaster Recovery Plan options.
+- **Nutanix Advanced Pack** includes licences and services from the **Nutanix Standard Pack**, plus additional licences and services to support more advanced uses such as higher-performance replication, multiple sites, advanced data encryption capabilities, and Disaster Recovery Plan options.

 ### Base of common licences and services to both **Nutanix Standard** and **Nutanix Advanced licence packs**